What it Means to Float Your Artwork

 "He is the Zissou" screen print by Tim Doyle Elevated float frame mounted in our White Maple profile

-To achieve this we mount the artwork with archival mounting tissue onto a foamboard lift, and then mount that onto the mat backing.
+To achieve this, we mount the artwork with archival mounting tissue onto a foamboard lift, and then mount that onto the mat backing.

-The edges of the lift are cut at 45 degree angles so that when the float frame is viewed from the side, the lift disappears underneath and out of sight.
+The elevation of the lift is what creates the floating effect and shadow, by spacing the art away from the backing.
+And we cut the the edges of the lift at a 45 degree angle so that when the float frame is viewed from the side, the lift disappears underneath and out of sight.

 To select an Elevated Float for your artwork, look for the Advanced Options in our frame designer: